Natural vs. Lab Created Ruby

 Burma or Burmese rubies, are rubies that possess small silk looking inclusions that are scattered on the facets, which gives a soft color and is dispersed better across the face of the gem.
-Approximately four or five million years ago, deposits of ruby and sapphire were created from Tajikistan, through some places in India, China and Vietnam.
-Currently, Burmese ruby are not available in Burma.
+Approximately four or five million years ago, deposits of ruby and sapphire were created from Tajikistan, through some places in India, China, and Vietnam.
+Currently, Burmese rubies are not available in Burma.

 Difference in what Rubies are made of